Kjolnyr/bevy_app_compute/README.md

 ```

-### Asynchronous computation
+### Non blocking computation

-You can run your compute shaders asynchronously to avoid loosing frame time.
+You can run your compute shaders without blocking the current system.
+Warning, wgpu doesn't support async compute, so your compute shader execution will be added to bevy's render queue.

 ```rust
 use bevy::prelude::*;